IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Method

-\textbf{The model:} we can think of our model $\mathcal{M}$ as simultaneously learning local spatio-temporal features from 3D data for segmenting muscles, and global spatio-temporal features for propagating estimated masks through time.
+\emph{The model:} we can think of our model $\mathcal{M}$ as simultaneously learning of local spatiotemporal features from 3D data for segmenting muscles, and global spatiotemporal features for propagating the estimated masks through depth direction.